sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ```

-It is importnat to know ArrayList's are 0 based
+It is important to know Array List's are 0 based

-And that is all you need to know about ArrayLists!
+And that is all you need to know about Array Lists!

 Now we can move onto...